 }

-In this example, we make a function with two arguments, both of which are i32s.
-If your function has multiple arguments, they don’t need to be the same type, but they just happen to be in this example.
-Our function then prints out the values of both of its arguments.
+This example creates a function with two arguments, both of which are i32 types.
+If your function has multiple arguments, the arguments don’t need to be the same type, but they just happen to be in this example.
+The function then prints out the values of both of its arguments.

-Let’s try out this code.
-Replace the program currently in your function project’s main.rs file with the example above, and run it as follows:
+Let’s try running this code.
+Replace the program currently in your function project’s main.rs file with the preceding example, and run it using cargo run:

 $ cargo run